Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/prestige-classes.md

 All the following are **Class Features** of the archmage prestige class.

+### Weapon and Armor Proficiency
-**Weapon and Armor Proficiency:** Archmages gain no proficiency with any weapon or armor.
+Archmages gain no proficiency with any weapon or armor.

+### Spells per Day/Spells Known
-**Spells per Day/Spells Known:** When a new archmage level is gained, the character gains new spells per day (and spells known, if applicable) as if he had also gained a level in whatever arcane spellcasting class in which he could cast 7th-level spells before he added the prestige
+When a new archmage level is gained, the character gains new spells per day (and spells known, if applicable) as if he had also gained a level in whatever arcane spellcasting class in which he could cast 7th-level spells before he added the prestige